 Nothing confirmed to us that the Phone 1 is compatible with the USB Power Delivery Programmable Power Supply (USB PD PPS) standard, so you’ll want to consult our list of the best wall chargers to get the advertised recharge speeds.
 We didn’t have the official Nothing brick on hand for testing, but a USB PD PPS-compatible third-party plug saw the Nothing Phone 1 race to 52% charge from zero in 30 minutes (2% higher than Nothing’s own estimates).
 A full charge took a little longer at just under 71 minutes, though roughly eight minutes of that time saw the phone stuck on 99%.
 The Phone 1 does get pretty toasty at top speeds, but not enough to be of any real concern.

 What is Nothing OS like?

 Software is something of a flashpoint for Nothing as it looks to make a statement about the over-complexity and impurity of many modern Android skins.
-Its solution is centered on a few general tenets: smooth, consistent, no bloatware, friendly with third-party products.
+Its solution is centered on a few general tenets: smooth, consistent, no bloatware, and friendly with third-party products.
 If there’s one area where comparisons with the halcyon days of early OnePlus make the most sense, this is it.

 The actual result is a take on Android 13 (although the phone comes with Android 12 out of the box and now has an Android 14 beta program) that is clinical in its simplicity but tips over the edge into outright anemia.
-Bar two exceptions, every pre-loaded app is a Google app, including the Phone app and the file manager (Files).
-Those exceptions are the Camera app, which we’ll touch on in the camera review section), a Weather app, a Recorder app, and the Nothing X app, which helps the phone connect to other Nothing products, namely the Nothing Ear 1, Ear 2, or the Nothing Ear Stick.
-The Recorder app, in particular, has a pleasingly nostalgic, tape-like aesthetic, but lacks any of the voice transcription smarts of the far superior Recorder app available for Google Pixel phones.
+Bar four exceptions, every pre-loaded app is a Google app, including the Phone app and the file manager (Files).
+Those exceptions are the Camera app (which we’ll touch on in the camera review section), a Weather app, a Recorder app, and the Nothing X app, which helps the phone connect to other Nothing products, namely the Nothing Ear 1, Ear 2, or the Nothing Ear Stick.
+The Recorder app, in particular, has a pleasingly nostalgic, tape-like aesthetic but lacks any of the voice transcription smarts of the far superior Recorder app available for Google Pixel phones.
 It can focus on voices to drown out environmental noise, though.